ans-group/basebot/docs/index.md

 Both of these files live in the root.

 `firebase.json` can be downloaded from the firebase dashboard.
-To set up a project, follow the guide [here](https://github.com/ans-group/basebot-server/tree/master/documents/firebase-registration).
+To set up a project, login to Firebase [here](https://firebase.google.com).
 (Note: for environments where a json file isn't suitable you can paste the JSON from the file into the FIREBASE env var instead)

 `.env` is a standard file that contains local env vars.
 It should have the following vars at a minimum: